* everything was paid by me on this trip, not a sponsored post

 The women’s change rooms are enormous and they have very advanced lockers for all of your valuables and private changing areas if you need more privacy.
-It’s important that you take a shower prior to getting in the pools and make sure you are all clean.
+You must take a shower before getting in the pools and make sure you are clean.
 They have employees there making sure that everyone does this!

 The showers are individual stalls that have body wash/shampoo and conditioner.
-I would recommend if you have long hair to not get it wet but if you choose to, you can add some conditioner to your hair prior to entering the pools to help protect it.
-I didn’t dare try it with my thick hair but I have heard it can make your hair really stiff and difficult to manage.
+I would recommend if you have long hair to not get it wet in the lagoon but if you choose to, you can add some conditioner to your hair before entering the pools to help protect it.
+I didn’t dare try it with my thick hair but I have heard it can make your hair stiff and difficult to manage.

 In the water

-First thing I did when I got in the waters was head for a drink!
-Hey, if it’s included and it’s my birthday, I will indulge.
-The drink you choose can be smoothies, pop, water, juice or alcoholic.
+The first thing I did when I got in the waters was head for a drink!
+Hey, if it’s included and it’s my birthday, I should indulge!
+The drink you choose can be a smoothie, pop, water, juice or an alcoholic one.
 Since it was my special day, I had a glass of wine.
 There is something so decadent in drinking wine in the lagoon- so indulgent.

 Next, I was on my way to get my first face mask.
 There is a “mask bar” where you get the gooey mask (Silica from the lagoon) and rub it on your face.
 I’ll be honest, it’s not the most flattering look but it’s supposed to “strengthen and provide radiance” so I tried it.
 Since I had two masks in my package, I got to choose from one of the three other types.
 I went with the Algae mask which felt a lot nicer on my skin.

-There is also a steam bath and sauna that can be accessed from outside and in water massages in a private section of the lagoon.
-I happened to walk by this area and totally regretted not doing this unique experience.
+There is also a steam bath and sauna that can be accessed from outside and in-water massages in a private section of the lagoon.
+I happened to walk by this area and regretted not doing this unique experience.
 Next time!

 You can also take your phone into the lagoon waters but I would recommend you bring a waterproof case from home.
-You can buy ones that go around your neck that seem to work best.
-The case can also be purchased there if you forget but it will cost you.
+You can buy cases that go around your neck.
+The case can also be purchased at the lagoon store if you forget yours but it will cost you.
 I was just super careful with my phone near the water but it was risky.

 Lunch at Lava Restaurant